Gore Hill, New South Wales: Heritage listings

-Media
+Industry

-Fox Sports occupy their new headquarters at Gore Hill, operational since late 2012.
+Fox Sports's headquarters have been on the Pacific Highway at Gore Hill since 2012.
+Foxtel also have facilities in the same building.
+In 2022, NextDC opened a facility on part of the former ABC site.

-Foxtel occupy their new headquarters at Gore Hill, operational since mid 2017.
+Channel 7 also had a transmission mast at Gore Hill but this was demolished in the early 1970s.
+Radio station 2UE's studios were located on the Pacific Highway until the 2010s.

-ATN Channel 7 also had a transmission mast at Gore Hill but this was demolished in the early 1970s.
-Gore Hill is also home to Royal North Shore Hospital, historic Gore Hill cemetery, and Gore Hill Oval, home of the North Shore Bombers Australian Rules Football club.
+Gore Hill is also home to Royal North Shore Hospital, historic Gore Hill Cemetery and Gore Hill Oval, home of the North Shore Bombers Australian Rules Football club.

 Brick and tile works

 Bricks were first made at Gore Hill in 1828 and continued until 1954.
-A siding was constructed from the North Shore Railway to a brickworks operated by the North Sydney Brick and Tile Company in 1902.
+A siding was constructed from the North Shore railway line to a brickworks operated by the North Sydney Brick and Tile Company in 1902.
 Horses hauled open 4-wheel goods wagons over the line.
 Soon after 1910, the line was extended through a tunnel under Reserve Road.
 Though blocked from public access, this tunnel remains and forms part of Austcorp's Winevault complex.